outsidedav/swift/app_launch/mobile_applaunch.md

 You can now measure the [performance](/docs/services/app-launch/app_measure_performance.html#applaunch_type) of your engagement.

 ## Quick Links
-{: #links notoc}
+{: #links-applaunch notoc}

 Check out the following links to gain insight, and understand the features of {{site.data.keyword.engage_short}}:

  - Try out the [App Launch Service](https://cloud.ibm.com/catalog/services/app-launch).
  - [Blogs and Videos](/docs/services/app-launch/relatedlinks.html#blogs-and-videos)
- - For more information, see the [App Launch - Getting started tutorial](/docs/services/app-launch/index.html#gettingstartedtemplate).
+ - For more information, see the [App Launch - Getting started tutorial](/docs/services/app-launch/index.html).